Ada-Developers-Academy/core-cs-fundamentals/interview-process/interview-introduction.md

 - Review the job listing and take notes
 - Review the resume as the interviewer will likely ask about work experience
-- Prepare some questions to help determine how attractive the position
+- Prepare some questions to help determine the attractiveness of the position
 - Find a quiet place with good connectivity.

 ### In-person Interview